Ramón Castro Ruz

-Ramón Eusebio Castro Ruz (/ˈkæstroʊ/ KASS-troh, /es-419/; 14 October 1924 – 23 February 2016) was a Cuban revolutionary, activist and farmer.
+Ramón Eusebio Castro Ruz (Note: English: /ˈkæstroʊ/ KASS-troh, /es-419/.)
+(14 October 1924 – 23 February 2016) was a Cuban revolutionary, activist and farmer.
 He was the eldest brother of Fidel and Raúl Castro and a key figure of the early days of the Cuban Revolution.
 He kept a much lower profile than his brothers throughout his life, focusing on agriculture.

 Biography

 Ramón, the eldest of the Castro brothers, the son of Ángel Castro, a Spanish-born rancher, and his second wife, Lina Ruz, grew up on his family's large farm in Birán, Holguin province, in eastern Cuba.

 Ramon Castro, who studied agricultural engineering, spent his life tending crops and livestock.
 He oversaw Cuba's sugar production in the 1960s to help increase output, and he founded several state companies handling production and transport of food crops.
 He also participated in agricultural research.

 "Physically, he is stunningly like his brother Fidel, an enormous, heavy-set, gruff bear of a man, with a scraggly beard, a red face, a blustery manner, a ready teasing smile and bright dancing eyes," wrote American journalist, Sally Quinn, who in 1977 was rare in being offered a unique opportunity to do an interview in Cuba.
 Habaneros and tourists alike would confuse Ramón for his brother Fidel, as they passed in the streets of Havana.
 He would declare "No, soy Mongo" using a childhood nickname that only his friends and family would know.

 Although not active in the armed rebellion like his brothers, Ramón Castro aided in the revolution as the quartermaster for the troops of Fidel and Raúl, sending them weapons and supplies.
 He also established and maintained pipelines from the cities to the troops in the field.
 He also manufactured an alcohol-based fuel for Cuba during a gasoline shortage.
 He later said he led a network of 1,200 men: "All of them were thieves.
 We stole things for the war."